Elections and University Nominations Committee

 Review the monthly Faculty Senate agenda to see if there will be any elections at the Senate meeting for vacancies on Senate Committees.
 Correspond with the Chair of Information Technology Committee (IT) to set up electronic voting for the election.
-Ensure that all incoming senators have the appropriate devices for voting.
+Ensure that all incoming senators have the the latest information available on the voting process.
 Voting is facilitated by the Senate Chair.

 Election for the Adjunct Senator (top)

 The Elections and University Nominations Committee of the Faculty Senate will oversee the nomination and election of the adjunct faculty representative on Faculty Senate.
 The adjunct faculty representative shall serve a two-year term that is contingent upon the adjunct representative’s being contracted by the University to teach again.

 If the adjunct faculty representative is unable to complete the full two-year term, the first runner-up in the election process will be offered the opportunity to fulfill the remainder of the term.
 If the first-runner up is not available, the second runner-up will be offered the opportunity to fulfill the remainder of the term.